 What to do about it:

 Be aware of what’s going on… be mindful.
 Tell yourself how bad something is for you, that it’s toxic.
-Remember that neurons that fire together, wire together and become stronger.
-But, also, those that don’t, eventually go away.
+Remember that neurons fire together, wire together, and become stronger.
+But also those that don’t eventually go away.

 5. You are your friends!

 It helps us identify with the tribe.
-So, when your friends are eating one way, you probably are, too, and if they are on the chunky side, so are you.
+So, when your friends are eating one way, you probably are, too, and if they're on the chunky side, so are you.
 We just feel more comfortable that way.
-And, when we’re different, we feel less so.
+And, when we’re different, we feel less comfortable.
 Of course, this is not so for some people, but it is for the majority.

 What to do about it: